Ezequiel Tovar Player Props: Rockies vs. Padres

 Padres Pitching Rankings (2022)

-- Padres pitchers combined to surrender 173 total home runs at a rate of 1.1 per game (17th in the league).
+- Padres pitchers combined to allow 173 total home runs at a clip of 1.1 per game (17th in baseball).

-- Martinez will start for the Padres, his first of the season.
+- Wacha starts for the first time this season for the Padres.

-- The 32-year-old righty last appeared Saturday, Oct.
-22 against the Philadelphia Phillies, when he came on in relief and went three scoreless innings.
+- The 31-year-old right-hander started and threw four innings in his last appearance on Sunday, Oct.
+2 against the Toronto Blue Jays.

 © 2023 Data Skrive.
 All rights reserved.